OKaluzny/spring-boot-docker-postgres/README.md

 * GET request to `/api/automobiles?color=madeira-violet` returns the "automobile"`s with color madeira-violet;
 * GET request to `/api/automobiles?name=BMW&color=techno-violet` returns the "automobile"`s with name BMW and color techno-violet;
-* GET request to `/api/automobiles?colorStartsWith=m` returns the "automobile"`s with color which starts with "m";
+* GET request to `/api/automobiles?colorStartsWith=Ma&page=0&size=2` returns the "automobile"`s with color which starts with "m".
+Included Pagination and sorting;

 or use Swagger API [http://localhost:8080/demo/swagger-ui.html](http://localhost:8080/demo/swagger-ui.html)